AlexVasegaard/EOS/README.md

 - criteria_weights (relevant for TOPSIS, ELECTRE, and WSA), e.g. np.array([1,0,1,0,0,0,1,1,1])
 - threshold_parameters (relevant for ELECTRE), e.g. np.array([[0,0,1000],[0,0,40],[0,0,40],[0,0,15],[0,0,4],[0,0,20000],[0,0,1], [0,0,1]]) Note, it is the indifference, preference, and veto threshold variables assigned for each criteria.
 - alpha a scalar, it is the factor with which scores are taken to the power of.
 It basically represent the level with which one trusts the computed score - it supplies the DM with ratio evaluation ability.
 Default value is 1 meaning this is negleted.
+- API_key = string of API key for solvers (if they are necessary s.a.for CPLEX.

 Note, the order with which criteria are presented in the criteria weights and threshold_parameters arguments are:
 - area,